 I’d describe Chyawanprash as a delicious, sweet tasting kind of jam.
-It’s more solid than normal jam though, quite sticky in its texture and quite dark in colour.
+It’s more solid than normal jam though, quite sticky in texture and also quite dark in colour.

-Known in India and Ayurveda as the ‘elixir of life’, it’s been used for around three thousand years as a natural way to rejuvenate the whole bodily system.
+As common in India and Ayurveda as jam probably is to the West!, chyawanprash has been used for around three thousand years as a natural way to rejuvenate the whole bodily system.